ENVT5002 Advanced Studies in Environmental Biotechnology

 - Contact hours

-- lectures/tutorials: 2 hours per fortnight; practical classes: 2 hours per fortnight
+- lectures/Practical Classes: 2 hours per fortnight; practical classes: 2 hours per fortnight

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.